1-10: For Loops

 Figure 8: Using the sequence to subset the values

-Using a sequence to subset the values:
+Using a vector to subset the values:

 day 8 was not sunny